Irfan035/FYP/README.md

-**Final Year Project**
+## **Final Year Project**

-PHP Laravel backend for a Donation System, with HTML, CSS, and Bootstrap for the frontend.
+PHP Laravel backend for a Donation System, with HTML, CSS, and Bootstrap for the front end.
 Includes user management and donation management functionalities.